aridjayarecipes/cutesrecipes.web.app/content/post/2456-recipe-of-any-night-of-the-week-healthy-tomato-soup.md

 1. Blend it all in the blender.
 1. If the consistency is not to your favor then I suggest you add a little bit of marinara sauce.
 Any type will do
 1. Then put about half a hand full of 6 cheese Italian and pop it in the microwave for 1 minute
-1. If you'd like you can top it off with croutons or bacon
+1. If you&#39;d like you can top it off with croutons or bacon
 1. Enjoy